richafnu/Viva/Viva/insights/advanced/admin/import-org-data-azure.md

 6. At the bottom, select **Next: Advanced**.

-7. On the Advanced page, make sure that “Require secure transfer for REST API operations” and “Enable storage account key access” are both selected.
-For “Minimum TLS version,” select at least **Version 1.2**.
+7. On the Advanced page, select "Require secure transfer for REST API operations," "Enable storage account key access," and "Enable hierarchical namespace."
+For "Minimum TLS version," select at least **Version 1.2**.

 8. For all other Advanced settings, you can use the default settings unless you need to make changes.

 9. At the bottom, select **Next: Networking**.

-10. Under **Network connectivity**, select **Enable public access from all networks**.
+10. Under **Network connectivity**, select **Enable public access from all networks** or **Enabled from selected virtual networks and IP addresses**.
+If you select the second option, under **Firewall**, select **Add your client IP address** and provide the IP address for the allow list shared by the Insights admin.

 11. Under **Network routing**, select your routing preference.